OlivierFortier/delfast/README.md

 ### Installation

-Install from cargo : `cargo install delfast`
+_Install from cargo_ : `cargo install delfast`

-Install from binary release : simply go to the release section on the github repository and download the appropriate binary for your OS.
+_Install from binary release_ :
+simply go to the release section on the github repository and download the appropriate binary for your OS

+Then, add the binary to your path to have the command available everywhere